MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-licensing-organization.md

 ---
 title: Power BI licensing in your organization
-description: Overview of the different license types available in Power BI and how admins purchase and manage licensing for their organization."
+description: Overview of the different license types available in Power BI and how admins purchase and manage licensing for their organization.
 author: kfollis
 ms.reviewer: ''